Bowley-Systems/UnitValues/README.md

 ![License](https://img.shields.io/badge/License-MIT-219ebc?style=flat-square)

-UnitValues is a set of domain-specific typed languages for numerical quantities.
+UnitValues is a set of domain-specific typed languages for numerical quantities. <br>

 The set consists of two languages:
 - Unit Types (`.ut`) for defining units from fundamental dimensions.
 - Unit Informed Values (`.uiv`) import Unit Types and uses dimensional construction to encode numerical quantities.

 > [!IMPORTANT]
+>
 > Language specification for `.ut` and `.uiv` can be found within [docs/language.pdf](./docs/language.pdf)

 ## Example